-The parabolic SAR which is also called as parabolic stop and a reverse system is one of the important technical indicators which are devised by J. Welles Wilder.
-These topics are discussed in the concepts of Technical Trading System which were published in the year 1978.
+The parabolic SAR, which is also called as parabolic stop and a reverse system is one of the important technical indicators which are devised by J. Welles Wilder.
+These topics are discussed in the concepts of Technical Trading System, which were published in the year 1978.

-It is a unique trading indicator, and it is one amongst the few indicators which considers time factor.
+It is a unique trading indicator, and it is one amongst the few indicators which considers the time factor.
 Most of the technical indicators focus on cost and time calculation with the attempt to reach more number of actual signals.
-Another major benefit of parabolic SAR is, it is highly objective in nature with a slim margin for the personal interpretation.
-In fact, its signals are clear and quite easy to understand as well.
+Another major benefit of parabolic SAR is, it is highly objective in nature with a slim margin for personal interpretation.
+In fact, its signals are clear and quite easy to understand, as well.

 Some of the necessary techniques to be incorporated into parabolic SAR into trading are-